What to Do When Your Car Insurance Company Leaves Your State

 Who Qualifies and How to Apply

-The assigned risk pool is typically available to drivers who have been rejected by at least one (sometimes two or three) standard insurers.
+The assigned risk pool is typically available to drivers who have been rejected by at least one or two standard insurers (requirements vary by state).
 To apply:

-1. Contact your state's Department of Insurance or licensed insurance agent
+1. Contact your state's Department of Insurance or a licensed insurance agent

 2. Submit a formal application to your state's Automobile Insurance Plan